[First, a procedural

 While I was focused on other channels, Criterion accumulated several highly-rated streaming premieres.
 First off, there was Our Body (MC-93), a Frederick Wiseman-like documentary about a French gynecological hospital, with one of 2023’s highest Metacritic ratings.
 To tell the truth, for me it went from must-see to can’t-watch, given my squeamishness.
 An admirable piece of work, but too much for my delicate sensibilities.

 Then came two films high on my must-watch list.
-Tótem (MC-91) is a dense and intimate family portrait as seen through the watchful, empathetic eyes of 7-year-old girl.
+Tótem (MC-91) is a dense and intimate family portrait as seen through the watchful, empathetic eyes of a 7-year-old girl.
 It’s the birthday of her father, an artist who is dying of cancer.
 With her, we are thrown into the maelstrom of an extended Mexican family, breaking down and re-forming around the tragedy of a beloved younger son.
 The patriarch is a grumpy psychologist with his own medical problems.
 Two elder sisters are putting on the party for their sick brother, but from clashing perspectives.
 The central girl, Sol, has younger and older cousins, and a fascination for small living things around her, as she is told not to bother her father, who is resting up for the party.
 In a tight frame, with long up-close takes, we follow as Sol begins to put together a picture of a family coping with the unstated presence of death in their midst.
 Her mother drops her off in the morning, leaving her (and us) to spend the day trying to make sense of what is going on around her, and then the mother returns for the party and a stunning celebratory performance they have worked out together.
 Lila Avilés has crafted a small film of major import, full of life under the shadow of mortality,

 A new film from acclaimed Turkish writer-director Nuri Bilge Ceylan is always an event, though sometimes a prospect of endurance more than enjoyment, so I spread the 3¼ hour running time of About Dry Grasses (MC-87) over several evenings.
 It’s slow-moving and extremely talky, but decidedly interesting, Chekhov filtered through Antonioni.
 Set in desolate, wintry Eastern Anatolia, it follows three teachers who wind up on this remote posting for differing reasons.
 One is a discontented art teacher who seems to have an inappropriate relationship with a middle school girl.
 He and his roommate each form a relationship with a woman from another school who lost her leg in a terrorist bombing (Merve Dizdar won Best Actress at Cannes).
 The film moves from desolate widescreen landscapes to crowded dark rooms, with long takes, stationary camera, and extended conversations with very little resolution.
 So – not for everyone, but riveting for anyone who can get on Ceylan’s wavelength.